HossamAbubakr/IoniCafe/README.md

 ## Summary

-Ionic Café is an app to manage drinks for a café, it is built using Ionic, Python and Flask that I built to practice full stack programming as part of udacity nanodegree.
+Ionic Café is an app to manage drinks for a café, it is built using Ionic, Python and Flask that I built to practice full stack programming as part of my **Full Stack Nanodegree from Udacity**.

 It demonstrates my understanding of full stack development, including creating and deploying a flask server as a backend to an Ionic front end and implementing Oauth (Auth0 in this case) with tiered access/permissions using RBAC (role-based access control)